Bio-inspired photonics: History

 The microscope used by Robert Hooke to make the observations he made in the text Micrographia.
 It is displayed in the National Museum of Health and Medicine (Washington DC).

 One of the earliest encounters with biological photonics was as early as the 6th century B.C.E (before common era).
 The Greek philosopher Anaximander, widely regarded as the first scientist, had a student named Anaximenes, who had the first documented mention of bioluminescence.
 He described seeing a glow in the water when striking it with an oar.
 Similarly, Aristotle also experienced the same phenomena, which he documented in works like Meteorologica and De Coloribus.
 He mentions seeing "things which are neither fire nor forms of fire seem to produce light by nature."

 Although it was experienced that early, there was still no explanation to why it was occurring.
 It was not until the early microscopes, utilized by Robert Hooke in the mid-1600s, that allowed humans to observe nature in greater detail.
 Hooke himself published what he had seen in the text Micrographia in 1665.
 Here he describes various biological structures such as the feathers of colorful birds, wing and eyes of flies, and pearlescent scales of silverfish.
 This ability to look at the microstructures of nature, gave scientists information on the mechanisms behind the interactions between biology and light.
-The Theorie of Imperfection, published by the Russian biophysicist Zhuralev and American biochemist Seliger, is the first working hypothesis about the ultra-weak emission of photons by biological systems.
+The Theorie of Imperfection, published by the Russian biophysicist Zhuravlev and American biochemist Seliger, is the first working hypothesis about the ultra-weak emission of photons by biological systems.
 Further developments in microscopy, like scanning electron microscopy (SEM), only increased this and would allow scientists to mimic these observed structures.

 In addition, the concept of biomimicry was spurred by many scientists, including Leonardo da Vinci.
 He spent a great deal of time studying the anatomy of birds and their flight capabilities.
 As demonstrated by various sketches and notes he left behind, he even attempted to create a "flying machine".
 Although unsuccessful, it was one of the earliest examples of biomimicry.